Documentation for Tinos

-The footer on the theme’s demo is a standard 4-column widgetized area that can be populated with widgets through Customize > Widgets.
-You can customize it’s layout and adjust the colors by setting a background color & image and modify the border, title and text colors.
-If you don’t wish to display four widgetized areas you can easily switch to two or three from the layout dropdown.
+The footer area is a widgetized area that can be populated with widgets through Customize > Widgets.
+You can also remove the credits at the very bottom of this area by visiting Customize > Footer > Credits content.
+You can also adjust the colors by setting a background color & image and modify the border, title and text colors.

 The theme offers a lightbox for your images which is by default disabled to avoid conflicts with third party plugins which offer lightboxes.
 If you want to use it you can enable it under Customize > Utilities > Lightbox.